Whether you capitalize a dog's breed depends on the origin of the breed name.

 - Norwegian elkhound

 - Bernese mountain dog

-On the other hand, "mastiff" is derived from the Latin "mansuétus" for "tame or mild," "terrier" is derived from Old French "chien terrier" for "dog of the earth, land, or ground,” and “elkhound” is descriptive as is “mountain dog”—so those are all common nouns, which means those parts aren’t capitalized.
+On the other hand, "mastiff" is derived from the Latin "mansuétus" for "tame or mild," "terrier" is derived from the Old French "chien terrier" for "dog of the earth, land, or ground,” and “elkhound” is descriptive as is “mountain dog”—so those are all common nouns, which means those parts aren’t capitalized.

-And for some breeds, all the words in the name are all lowercase, such as “basset hound.”
+And for some breeds, all the words in the name are lowercase, such as “basset hound.”
 These hunting dogs were initially bred in France and Belgium, and “basset” means “low” in French, describing their lowness to the ground because of their short little legs.
 All the better to sniff for prey!

 Since styles seem to vary, if you’re writing about the Puppy Bowl, the best advice I can give you is to check the style guide for your publication, or if you’re writing for yourself, check a dictionary or choose a style you like and simply use it consistently.